wildanrhmn/logos/README.md

 - `src/stores/user.ts`: Manages user state using Zustand.
 - `@types/next-auth.d.ts`: Contains TypeScript definitions for NextAuth.

-## Dummy Login Credentials

-For testing purposes, you can use the following credentials in `src/components/LoginForm.tsx`:
-- Username: demo
-- Password: password

 ## License

 This project is licensed under the [MIT License](LICENSE).